What is the GDPR?

 - User Data Access

-- Implementing the required changes to our internal processes and procedures required to achieve and maintain compliance with GDPR
+- Implemented the required changes to our internal processes and procedures required to achieve and maintain compliance with GDPR

 - Updating our email opt-in process.
 For the first time, you'll have the option to opt in or out of all email communications from us (excluding transactional comms)